Drayved/GameSaver/README.md

 ## Project Link

-You can access the Quizzical application [here](https://davids-gamesaver.netlify.app).
+You can access the GameSaver application [here](https://davids-gamesaver.netlify.app).

 ## Technologies Used